Do you get your ELECTRICITY from Grand Valley Power? Apply for the Experience of a Lifetime by January 8!

-The Cooperative Leadership Camp is an all-expense-paid trip to Clark, Colorado, located just outside of Steamboat Springs.
+The Cooperative Leadership Camp is an all-expense-paid trip to Clark, Colorado, located near Steamboat Springs.
 High school juniors and seniors from Colorado, Kansas, Oklahoma, and Wyoming will gather at a beautiful resort located along the Elk River and spend the week at an outstanding Leadership Camp.
 You’ll participate in activities to improve personal goals, set up and run your own cooperative, and get an inside view of the state and national legislatures.
-There is plenty of time for rafting the Colorado River, hiking to Fish Creek Falls, riding the gondola to Mt.
-Werner, banquets, BBQ's, dancing and more.
-Many of the attendees call this camp a “life-changing” experience.
-This year's trip will be from July 13-18, 2019.
+There is plenty of time spent rafting the Colorado River, hiking to Fish Creek Falls, riding the gondola to Mt.
+Werner and enjoying banquets, BBQs, dancing and more.
+Many attendees call this camp a “life-changing” experience.
+This year's trip will be July 13-18, 2024.

 Eligible applicants must be:

-1. High school students* that are at least 16 years of age on or before the selected trip,
+1. High school students* at least 16 years of age on or before the selected trip AND

-2. Dependents of parents/guardians that are members of Grand Valley Power.
+2. Dependents of parents or guardians who are members of Grand Valley Power.

-*You must currently still be attending high school at the time of application.
+*You must be attending high school at the time of application.
 If you will graduate during the spring of 2024, you are still eligible to attend camp.

-Complete the 2019 Youth Tour and Leadership Camp Application by online submission (see below), or print the PDF and fill out the required information.
+Complete the 2024 Leadership Camp Application by online submission (see below).

 Submit a typed essay (minimum length of 500 words) covering the following questions: